eirinnm/take-home-test/readme.md

 ## Conclusion

-The KS-test provided a clear cutoff point to select loci of significance (P<0.1), whereas the same cutoff in the DESeq table felt arbitrary.
+The KS-test provided a clear cutoff point to select loci of significance (P<0.1), whereas the same cutoff in the DESeq table was arbitrary.
 The KS-test appears to be more robust for this data, and it was easier to implement without requiring a third party package.

 Finally, I note that the "A" and "B" modifications were treated as separate dependant variables.
 A more sophisticated method could examine correlations between these modifications.